lurchmath/lde/dependencies/README.md

        ../coffeescript/bin/coffee -sc --bare > \
        ../../dependencies/algebrite.js
    ```
-   to create a bare version.
+   (run from within `node_modules/algebrite`) to create a bare version.
- - Added
+ - Added the following line to the top of the file, to support ES6 module style.
    ```
    const exports = { }
    ```
-   to the top of the file to allow importing it.
- - Commented out the declaration of the variable, `bigInt`,
-   since it's now imported instead of required.
  - Changed
    ```
    bigInt = require('big-integer');